gw4-isambard/docs/CONTRIBUTING.md

 * Title should briefly describe changes - use multi-line where necessary
 * Should be imperative
-* Typically use past tense
 * Do not need to issue self-reference as this is in the branch
 * Reference other issues/PR in multi-line

 ### Documenting

-When adding to documentation, use reStructuredText format `rst`.
+When adding to documentation, use [reStructuredText format](http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html), `rst`.

 ## Notes